 - Any amount of a controlled substance

-The following offenses can constitute as grand theft of the second degree if the theft includes:
+The following offenses can constitute grand theft of the second degree if the theft includes:

 - Property valued between $10,000 – $20,000

-The following offenses can constitute as grand theft of the first degree if the theft includes:
+The following offenses can constitute grand theft of the first degree if the theft includes:

 - Property valued between $20,000 – $100,000

-- Any grand theft caused property damage that valued to $1,000 or more
+- Any grand theft caused property damage valued at $1,000 or more

 - The individual used a motor vehicle to assist in the grand theft